Johny ML

-Johny ML (born 21 March 1969) is an Indian culture critic, art curator and writer based in New Delhi.
+Johny ML (born 21 March 1969) is an Indian cultural critic, art curator and writer based in New Delhi.

 Biography

 He has three post-graduate degrees from the Goldsmiths College, University of London, MS University, Baroda, and the University of Kerala.
 He has contributed as an Editor / Writer to several online and print magazines, including the Stance Magazine, Art Tehelka, Matters of Art, Narada News Malayalam and Cart on Art.
 He was the chief curator of the first edition of United Art Fair, 2012.
 He also has curated several shows.
 He started his own blog in the year 2008 and writes about culture, art, politics, society and people.

 Shows curated

 Johny ML has curated several shows in his two decades career as a reputed curator.